How Do I Cancel My Business?

 • Your name and any other owners as registered initially

-There are a few questions that are required when completing the Articles of Dissolution.
+There are a few questions that are required when completing an Ontario dissolution.
 If your corporation has debts and obligations, these are to be satisfied prior to filing the dissolution.
 If the corporation owns property as part of its assets, the property is required to be distributed.
+Any outstanding tax returns with the CRA, including HST remittances and payroll account filings, may need to be submitted first before approval will be given by the Ministry of Finance to consent to Articles of Dissolution being approved.

 The first requirement when completing the Ontario Articles of Dissolution is to confirm whether the corporation has or has not commenced business.
 For those corporations that have not commenced business, the process is very simple.
 For those who have commenced business, you will need to select if there are no debts, if the debts have been provided for or if consent has been provided by creditors to dissolution.